ghfbsd/pico_rocrail_can_tcp_gateway/README.md

-If you want to monitor the CAN traffic between the Gleisbox and your controller (an MS1, MS2, a CS2, or a CS3), download the `CS2-sniff.py` program to your RPP and run it while attached via the USB cable.
+If you want to monitor the CAN traffic between the Gleisbox and your controller (an MS1, MS2, a CS2, or a CS3), download the `CS2-sniff.py` program to your RPP and run it while attached via the USB cable (and wired to the CAN bus).
 It will print out a log of all of the packets exchanged over the CAN bus.
 In *rshell*,

 ```
 xxx> cp CS2-sniff.py /pyboard